Netcentric/system-env-install-hook/README.md

 If the source `ZooKeeper` is configured in package, but `applysysenv.zookeeper.hosts` or `applysysenv.zookeeper.path` is not set, a warning is logged an the source will not provide any values.

+Also, for this source to work the zookeeper jar has to be put in crx-quickstart/install (or be installed via a different means).

 ### Source "SystemProperties"